 Who is Haji Muhammad Mohsin?

 Haji Muhammad Mohsin (1733 – 1812, 29 November) is the son of Haji Faizullah and Zainab Khanam in Hooghly, WB.
-He is well known as a philanthropist.
+He is well-known as a philanthropist.
 Most people know Mohsin for munificent.

 Do you know the Bengal Famine of 1770?
 If not then you should know this.
 Crop failure takes an unexpected turn and by the East India Company, 30 million people lost their lives.

 Hooghly Imambara is a congregation hall for Muslims.
 This place is developed in 1861.
 In 1841-1861 this Imamabara takes 107434 INR to complete the whole task.
 Here in Hooghly, you can explore 11 places except for Hooghly Imambara.
-Let’s explore one by one.
+Let’s explore them one by one.

 Before you enter the main area you have to take the ticket (per head 10 rupees).
 You can see there are 12 places marked on the ticket and you can enter every place by using this ticket.